SwedbankPay/developer.swedbankpay.com/_includes/enterprise.md

 authenticated by the merchant, the payer's identity can be included in the Payment Order request." %}

-{%- if documentation_section != 'checkout-v3/enterprise' or != 'checkout-v2' %}
-**Delegated Strong Customer Authentication** (hereby abbreviated as "Delegated SCA") is performed as an alternative to [Checkin][checkin] when creating the Payment Order upon the initialization of the [Payment Menu][payment-menu].
-You can only use Delegated SCA if you have an agreement with Swedbank Pay.
-The additional `nationalIdentifier` field described below should be added to the `paymentorder.payer` object already in the Payment Order creation request, as an alternative to `consumerProfileRef`.
-{%- else %}
 **Delegated Strong Customer Authentication** (hereby abbreviated as "Delegated SCA") is performed as an alternative to `Checkin` when creating the Payment Order upon the initialization of the `Payment Menu`.
 You